 The document defines the IMS multimedia telephony service and the minimum set of capabilities required to secure multi-vendor and multi-operator inter-operability for multimedia telephony and related supplementary services.

+1.2.2.2.38 TS 22.182

+Customized Alerting Tones (CAT) requirements; Stage 1

+This document specifies the requirements and technical considerations for Customized Alerting Tone (CAT) service in both CS and PS domains, especially additional features for roaming and interoperability support.

+1.2.2.2.39 TS 22.183

+Customized Ringing Signal (CRS) requirements; Stage 1

+The document specifies the requirements and technical considerations for Customized Ringing Signal (CRS) service in the PS and CS domains, especially additional features for roaming and interoperability support.

-1.2.2.2.24 TS 22.220
+1.2.2.2.40 TS 22.220

 Service requirements for Home NodeB (HNB) and Home eNodeB (HeNB)